confluentinc/kafka-rest/docs/api.rst

                                        consistency with responses from producing to
                                        a topic
-   :>jsonarr long offsets[i].offset: Offset of the message
+   :>jsonarr long offsets[i].offset: Offset of the message :>jsonarr long offsets[i].error_code: An error code classifying the reason this operation
+                                         failed, or null if it succeeded.

+                                         * 1 - Non-retriable Kafka exception
+                                         * 2 - Retriable Kafka exception; the message might be sent successfully if retried :>jsonarr string offsets[i].error: An error message describing why the operation failed, or null if it succeeded

    :statuscode 404:
       * Error code 40401 -- Topic not found